 - Book a private session with me where I will teach you specific yoga, meditation, breathwork and lifestyle techniques to regulate your nervous system, increase your resiliency and help you thrive as an HSP

-- Join my HSP Sensitive Empowerment Group
+- Join my local Ann Arbor-based HSP Sensitive Empowerment Group

 - Share this post with others who may be or know an HSP, and subscribe to my newsletter for more HSP resources like this